High-Efficiency Water Heaters Save Energy and Money

 Vancouver and Camas WA homeowners who buy a high-efficiency water heater may be eligible for a tax rebate.

 Newer water heaters are much more efficient than older ones.
 Even if your current appliance is working well, you can potentially save energy by replacing it with a high-efficiency unit.
 Traditional tank water heaters have a lifespan of about 8 to 12 years.
 Tankless water heaters can last as long as 20 years.

-Choose the Right Water Heater for your Southwest Washington Home
+Install the Right Water Heater in your Southwest Washington Home

 Choose a water heater based on your hot water usage, preference of power source, and budget.
 Simpson Plumbing can help you find the best unit for your needs.
 We install tank (both conventional and hybrid models) and tankless water heaters.